Joshua ben Levi: Teachings

-There is also a reference to a book ("pinkes") by Joshua ben Levi which is presumed by some to have presented aggadic themes, but this can not be well reconciled with Joshua’s disparaging of the writing down of homiletic exegesis.
+There is also a reference to a book ("pinkes") by Joshua ben Levi which is presumed by some to have presented aggadic themes, but this can not be well reconciled with Joshua's disparaging of the writing down of homiletic exegesis.
 Nonetheless, homiletic exegesis occupied an important place in the teaching of Rabbi Joshua.
 His disciples and contemporaries quoted many such propositions in his name.

 As an exegete, Rabbi Joshua ben Levi was of some importance, his interpretations often enabling him to deduce legal rulings.
-Some of his explanations have been accepted by later commentators.
+Later commentators have accepted some of his explanations.